Harvard-IACS/2019-CS109A/content/pages/syllabus.md

 The class consists of two weekly lectures.
 Lectures are held **Mon and Wed 1:30pm ‐ 2:45 pm** in Northwest Building (NW), Lecture Hall B-103 (tentative).

 Attendance to lectures is mandatory for FAS students.
-DCE students can view the recorded lectures within 2 days.
 We will have in class quizzes to assess your understanding of the material and to help us identify gaps.

 #### Labs